homebound-team/truss/README.md

 - Use selectors as needed, i.e. `css={{ "&>div": Css.black.$ }}`, using your CSS-in-JS library's selector support

+- Tachyons-based abbreviations for the "best" inline readability (see [Why Tachyons](#why-tachyons-instead-of-tailwinds))

 Also see the "Why This Approach?" section for more rationale.

 ## Quick Intro